- Cardiology 84

 Environmental factors

-Dysfunctional families, sports that emphasize a lean body for improved performance, childhood trauma, peer pressure, stressful life events
+Dysfunctional families, sports that emphasize a lean body for improved performance, childhood trauma, peer pressure, and stressful life events

 Biological factors